The VA Women’s Health Transition Training (WHTT) is extended online through December 21.

-VA Women’s Health Transition Training is a collaborative effort between the Department of Veterans Affairs and the Department of Defense to educate service women on women’s health care services available after separation from the military.
+The program is a collaborative effort between the Departments of Veterans Affairs and Defense to educate servicewomen on health care services available after military separation.
 This course provides an in-depth discussion about:

-- Female specific health care including reproductive services, maternity care, mental health services, newborn care, and gynecological care and musculoskeletal care.
+- Female-specific health care including reproductive services, maternity care, mental health services, newborn care, and gynecological care and musculoskeletal care

-- Eligibility for VA health care and how to enroll.
+- Eligibility for VA health care and how to enroll

-- Resources available for servicewomen during the military to civilian transition process.
+- Resources available for servicewomen during the military-to-civilian transition process

-As COVID-19 interrupted the upcoming schedule of in-person sessions, the training team transitioned to a condensed virtual format that allows attendees to engage with an instructor in real time.
-The two-and-a-half-hour period is divided into five phases.
-Dr. Nancy Maher, program manager of WHTT, says the live classroom setting still contains core elements such as differences between the military and VA healthcare systems.
+The training team initially transitioned to the condensed virtual format of roughly two-and-a-half hours in response to the coronavirus pandemic restrictions.
+Nancy Maher, program manager of WHTT, says the live online setting still contains core elements such as differences between the military and VA healthcare systems.

 “Then we do a really deep dive for healthcare services available for women at the VA: reproductive health, primary care, specialty care and getting really deep into the benefits in terms of infertility treatments, adoption, etc. and … some of the deployment health-related conditions that service women might experience more frequently than their civilian counterparts.”

 A bonus feature of the virtual format is a women veteran’s program manager is available during the training to answer any questions and provide additional insight.
-These WVPMs have unique knowledge on the services and offerings to women by women, and they serve as advocates.
+These WVPMs have unique knowledge of the services and offerings to women by women, and they serve as advocates.

-All service women are encouraged to register and attend any virtual training.
+All servicewomen are encouraged to register and attend any virtual training.
 Participants are not limited to trainings in their own time zone.